Single chapter

 — I’m not tiny!
 You’re tiny- I thought people had to be strong and tall and scary to be in the Alliance, like Tommy!

-Even though was silent, could almost imagine her spluttering and he had to laugh, covering his comms to make sure the woman herself wouldn’t hear it.
+Even though null was silent, null could almost imagine her spluttering and he had to laugh, covering his comms to make sure the woman herself wouldn’t hear it.
 Judging by the way she cleared her throat pointedly, though, this was the second time he failed to hide his amusement from her.

 — I have no idea who you’re calling tiny, squirt.
 Come here, I’ll show you-

-The shuffling noise and some squealing on the other side, as well as a very muffled chuckle told the story rather clearly.
+The shuffling noise and some squealing on the other side, as well as a very muffled chuckle told null the story rather clearly.
 Seemed like the Commander had, ah, taken matters with her own hands.

-Even an hour afterwards, when everyone was safely entering the ship and the mission had been dealt with, still couldn’t stop himself from smiling.
+Even an hour afterwards, when everyone was safely entering the ship and the mission had been dealt with, null still couldn’t stop himself from smiling.
 The Commander, who still had a human little girl of around four or so propped on her hip, walked by and then stopped.

 Her eyes were brimming with something, jaw tight.